On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Special case: is an ample divisor

 Suppose that for some $l<k$, there exists an $(l-1)$-th order lifting $\rho_{l-1}$ that can not be lifted to a $(k-1)$-order lifting.
 By choosing the maximal $l$ and using Remark \ref{psdiv}, we can assume there is a comfortable pair $(\rho_{l-1}, \boldsymbol{\nu}_{l-1})$ such that $\rho_{l-1}$ can not be lifted to an $l$-th order lifting.
-By Proposition \ref{propamp}, we get $w(X, D)=-l>-k$ which contradicts part 1. \end{proof} \begin{rem} We will see in Proposition \ref{counterexample} that part 2 of the Corollary \ref{thmcor} is not necessarily true if $n=2$. \end{rem} \begin{lem} For $k\ge 1$, the natural restriction map $H^1(L, \Theta_L)(-k)\rightarrow H^1(U, \Theta_U)(-k)$ is an isomorphism. \end{lem} \begin{proof} This is already clear by the homogenization argument as in the proof of Corollary \ref{basexact}.
-For comparison, we also give a slightly conceptual proof.
-On the total space $L$, we have the exact sequence:
+By Proposition \ref{propamp}, we get $w(X, D)=-l>-k$ which contradicts part 1. \end{proof} \begin{rem} We will see in Proposition \ref{counterexample} that part 2 of the Corollary \ref{thmcor} is not necessarily true if $n=2$. \end{rem} \begin{lem} For $k\ge 1$, the natural restriction map induces an isomorphism $H^1(L, \Theta_L)(-k)\stackrel{\cong}{\rightarrow} H^1(U, \Theta_U)(-k)$. \end{lem} \begin{proof} This is already clear by the homogeneity argument as in the proof of Lemma \ref{basexact}.
+Indeed, we just need to construct an inverse of the natural morphism.
+Let $\theta_k\in H^1(U, \Theta_U)(-k)$.
+Then by the same argument as in the proof of Lemma \ref{basexact}, we can assume that $\theta_k$ is represented by a weight $(-k)$-cocyle: